ray-project/ray/doc/source/cluster/autoscaling.rst

     node_config:
         InstanceType: p2.xlarge

 The resources field tells the autoscaler what kinds of resources this node provides.
 This can include custom resources as well (e.g., "Custom2").
 This field enables the autoscaler to automatically select the right kind of nodes to launch given the resource demands of the application.
+The resources specified here will be automatically passed to the ``ray start`` command via an environment variable.
 For more information, see also the `resource demand scheduler <https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/resource_demand_scheduler.py>`__:

 .. code::